chris10davies/MSDS696-Data-Science-Practicum/README.md

     </tr>
 </table>

+XGBoost has the best adjusted r2 and the lowest RSME on the click dataset, although I was hoping for better results.
 For each model, I ran predict on the train and test datasets.
 I did this to compare the results of the fitted model on train and test, specifically looking for underfitting and overfitting.

-**Predict vs. Actual for Train & Test Datasets - Random Forest (best model)**
+**Predict vs. Actual for Train & Test Datasets - XGBoost (best model)**

 ![alt text](images/click_results_scat.png "click_results_scat")